k2datascience/ds-foundations/4-bayesian-statistics.md

 ![Think Bayes book cover](images/think_bayes.jpg)

-The book starts with the introductory concepts and progressing all the way towards advanced contructs.
 It is available as a [downloadable PDF](http://www.greenteapress.com/thinkbayes/thinkbayes.pdf) or you can browse the [online HTML version](http://www.greenteapress.com/thinkbayes/html/index.html).
 Several example programs and solutions to some exercises are located in [this GitHub repository](https://github.com/AllenDowney/ThinkBayes).

 ---